CABLE-LSM/Staged-CABLE-in-payu/README.md

 ## Usage

 The payu configuration in *config.yaml* remains identical (see the full documentation on payu configurations (here)[https://payu.readthedocs.io/en/latest/config.html]).
 The additions for CABLE configurations are the *stage_config.yaml* file and the stage namelist directories.
 The ```stage_config.yaml``` prescribes the stages (and how many times they run), that form the CABLE configuration in order and the locations of the namelists which define the actions of each stage.

-As with all payu laboratories, the namelists required for the relevant version of CABLE must be included in the experiment directory.
-This repository was built targeting the (CABLE-POP\_TRENDY)[https://github.com/CABLE-LSM/CABLE/tree/CABLE-POP\_TRENDY] branch of the code, which requires the namelists ```cable.nml```, ```luc.nml```, ```met_names.nml``` and a namelist for the meteorological forcing, in this case ```cru.nml```.
+The branches of this repository contain example configurations.

 Once the laboratory is configured, invoke ```payu run``` to execute the CABLE configuration.
 Note that if CABLE exits with a non-success exit code, invoking ```payu run``` again will by default restart from the stage that failed (after a ```payu sweep```).
 To begin from the start, remove the ```configuration_log.yaml``` file with ```rm configuration_log.yaml```.